SANDMNC/COVID-ChAMPS/README.md

 # covid_scoring.R:
 Data cleaning, processing and Questionnaire scoring for COVID-ChAMPS project
 # covid_missing.R:
-Included some visualisations of missing data and runs the multiple imputation
+Included some visualisations of missing data and runs the multiple imputation.
+Also creates the files child file that 'listwise deletion' and robust lme models are run on.
 # analyses.R:
 Data analysis code
 # covid_tables.Rmd: